marziamostafa/redux-basic/README.md

 --> redux **toolkit** : also known as **RTK**, a newer technology

+--> not a package; combination of multiple packages

 --> we can keep the code managable with toolkit

 -**installation**